antonvw/wex/roadmap.md

-# add test for new handle in ex_command

 # feature/blame
 - improve blame size calculation, now only uses size of first blame line, should be more, or all